VUnit/vunit/docs/verification_components/user_guide.rst

    interface on the top level.
 The same testbench code for talking to the submodule can be used in both the submodule test bench as well as the top level test bench regardless of the fact that two different VCs have been used.
-Without generic VCIs copy pasting the code and changing the type of read/write procedure call would be required.
+Without generic VCIs, copy pasting the code and changing the type of read/write procedure call would be required.

 Neither a VC or a VCI, there is the :ref:`memory model <memory_model>`